grzeimann/TSDRP/README.md

 </p>

 7. **Scattered Light**
+   - There are two functions that can calculate the scattered light in a frame
+   - The *spline_background* function estimates the background of a 2D image by iteratively fitting splines to the pixel data.
+The function processes the a masked image (order traces are masked with a specified width) column-wise by isolating each column's pixel values, identifying valid (non-zero) data points, and fitting a 1D spline model to these points.
+The spline fitting process involves removing outliers—data points significantly deviating from the fitted spline and refining the fit using updated knot positions.
+The refined fit is stored as the column’s contribution to the background.
+Once the column-wise fitting is complete, the function processes the column-wise background model row-wise to further smooth the background model.
+Using the same outlier rejection and spline fitting approach, it smooths the background estimates along the rows.
+The final result is a 2D array representing the estimated background, ready for subtraction or analysis.
-   - The get_scattered_light function estimates and removes scattered light from an image by performing percentile filtering, smoothing, and interpolation, followed by row-wise polynomial fitting.
+   - The *get_scattered_light* function estimates and removes scattered light from an image by performing percentile filtering, smoothing, and interpolation, followed by row-wise polynomial fitting.
 It begins by scanning each column to extract low-level background values through percentile filtering, which are then smoothed with a Gaussian kernel.
 After applying a mask from task 5, the function uses interpolation and a polynomial fit to create a smooth model of scattered light across the image, producing a refined scattered light profile (scattered_light) and a raw version (S) before the polynomial fit.

 8. **Flat-Field Correction**
    - This section of the code generates a 2D flat-field correction image by estimating and removing scattered light, modeling fiber spectra, dividing that smooth 2D model, normalizing the resultant product to 1 due to mismatch between model image and the actually data, and masking regions outside the trace to 1.